Top five sound bars for music

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-If you have a sound bar at home or are thinking of buying one, you may be wondering whether you could do away with your hi-fi and just use the sound bar for all your audio needs.
-Before you make the decision, there are a few things you need to think about.
+If you have a sound bar at home or are thinking of buying one, you may be wondering whether you could do away with your hi-fi and use the sound bar for listening to music.

-Below we’ve rounded up the best sound bars for music, as proven by independent Which? tests.
+Before you decide, find out which models we recommend for their musical prowess in the tables below, and read our advice at the bottom of the page.
+We've split our picks depending on whether you want your sound bar to form part of a wireless multi-room audio system, or whether you're happy to use cables.

-To see the products behind the scores in our table below, try Which? for a £1 trial.
-If you're already a member, go to the log-in page and unlock the table.
+Only logged-in Which? members can view our recommendations in the table below.
+If you’re not yet a member, you can get instant access by taking a £1 trial to Which?.

-Best sound bars for music
+Best for wireless multi-room audio

 - Overall sound quality: